glacier-modding/glaciermodding.org/docs/NPC_Swap_Tutorial.md

 # Chunk Basics
 You will notice from [Glacier 2 Modding Basics](https://wiki.notex.app/glacier2/modding_basics) that the game's data is split into "chunks" numbered chunk0 to chunk27.
 Some also have additional patch1 and patch2 chunks (e.g., chunk0patch2).
 Generally, these chunk files correspond to a location in the game and hold the content that is specific to that level.
 For example, looking at [Chunk Data](https://wiki.notex.app/glacier2/chunkdata) we can see that the content for the Paris level is located in “Chunk 27”.
 When the game loads a level, it will only load the content needed for that specific level.

-Another tool that can be used to visualize the relationship between chunks is the [Hitman 3 Chunk Hierarchy flowchart](https://i.imgur.com/cqDzJC9.png) (which was created by Oakheart, based off of an earlier chart by invalid).
-For example, we can see that chunk2 (Season 3) is accessed by most of the Hitman 3 levels, chunks 3 (Dartmoor) through 7 (Romania).
-In turn, chunk2 is accessed by chunk1 (Base), which is then accessed by chunk0 (Dubai/Boot).
-Note that while chunk0 can be acessed *from* anywhere, it is a one-way street; lower-level chunks can not access higher-level chunks.
+Another tool that can be used to visualize the relationship between chunks is the [Hitman 3 Chunk Hierarchy flowchart](https://i.imgur.com/gOhpfDS.png) (which was created by Oakheart, based off of an earlier chart by invalid).
+For example, we can see that chunk2 (Season 3) is accessed by all but one of the Hitman 3 levels, chunks 3 (Dartmoor) through 7 (Romania).
+In turn, chunk1 (Base) is accessed by chunk2, and finally, chunk0 (Dubai/Boot) is then accessed by chunk1.
+Note that while chunk0 can be accessed *from* anywhere, it is a one-way street; lower-level chunks cannot access higher-level chunks.
 Therefore, while chunk1 can access chunk0, chunk0 can not access chunk1.

 Using these two resources, we can begin to get an idea of where to look for Silvio Caruso’s TEMP/TBLU files.
 We can see that the assets for Sapienza are in chunk26, and since that's a Hitman 1 location, chunk8 (Legacy) and chunk21 (Season1) may also have what we're looking for.
 Finally, chunk0 (Boot) and chunk1 (Base) are definitely worth checking as well, as these are essentially "main" chunks.